RobinAntu/CSE3CAP_TEAM_B-/README.md

 6. **Scheduling Optimizer** – builds a weekly plan from estimates, priorities, and availability.
 7. **Plan Storage & Synchronization** – saves the plan and exposes it to the dashboard for display.

-On the dashboard, clicking **Generate Plan** runs this pipeline with sample data and renders the resulting weekly schedule.
+On the dashboard, clicking **Generate Plan** runs this pipeline with sample data and opens a dedicated page that lists the generated weekly schedule.